aleccrowell/PIRS/README.md

 ### A Note on Data Formatting
 PIRS expects input files to be formatted as tab seperated.
 The first column should indicate the transcript or protein identifier.
 The header should start with '#' and the rest of the header should be of the form 02_1 for data with the first number indicating the timepoint and the second the replicate.
 Single digit timepoints should include the leading zero for formatting.
-Missing values should bbe indicated by the string 'NULL'.
+Missing values should be indicated by the string 'NULL'.
 Example data file:

 | Peptide | Protein | 00_1 | 00_2 | 00_3 | 02_1 | 02_2 | 02_3 |
 |---|---|---|---|---|---|---|---|